 Toronto3D Dataset

-is a large urban outdoor point cloud dataset for segmentation collected by the Mobile Laser Scanning System.
+The Toronto3D dataset is a large urban outdoor point cloud dataset for segmentation collected by the Mobile Laser Scanning System.
 The dataset covers about 1 km of scene streets in Toronto, including four areas named L001, L002, L003, and L004, with a total of 78.3 million points.
 Each point in this dataset has 10 attributes representing the 3D position, RGB color, intensity, GPS time, scan angle rank, and category, respectively.
 This dataset has eight categories, including road, road mark, natural, building, utility line, pole, car, and fence.

 An example of JSON encoding of the Toronto3D dataset following the TrainingDML-AI UML model can be found in https://github.com/opengeospatial/TrainingDML-AI_SWG/tree/main/use-cases/examples/1.0/Toronto_3D.json.